dreamportdev/Osdev-Notes/98_Drivers/ACPITables.md

+# Acpi Tables

+ACPI (Advanced Configuration and Power Interface) is a Power Management and configuration standard for the PC, it allows operating systems to control many different hardware features, like amount of power on each device, thermal zones, fan control, IRQs, battery levels etc.

+We need to access the ACPI Tables in order to read the IO-Apic information, used to receive hardware interrupts (it will be explained later)

-# RSDP and RSDT/XSDT
+## RSDP and RSDT/XSDT

+Many of the information are organized and accessible through different data structures, but since the ACPI specs are quite big, and cover so many different components, we focus only on what we just need to get the informations we need about the APIC.

+Before proceeding let's keep in mind that all address described below are physical, so if we will enable paging, keep in mind that we need to ensure they are properly mapped in the virtual memory spacea.

-## RSDP
+### RSDP

-The RSDP is the pointer to the RSDT (Root System Descriptor Table) the full structure is depending if the version of ACPI used is 1 or 2, the newer version is just extending the previous one.
+The RSDP (Root System Description Pointer) used in the ACPI programming interface  is the pointer to the RSDT (Root System Descriptor Table) the full structure is depending if the version of ACPI used is 1 or 2, the newer version is just extending the previous one.

-The newer version is backward compatible with the older
+The newer version is backward compatible with the older.

+#### Accessing the RSDP

+Accessing the RSDP register depends on the boot system used, if we are using grub, we get a copy of the RSDT/XSDT in one of the multiboot2 header tags.
+The specs contains two possible tags for the RSDP value, which one is used depend on the version:

+* For the version 1 the MULTIBOOT_TAG_TYPE_ACPI_OLD is used (type 14)
+* For the version 2 the MULTIBOOT_TAG_TYPE_ACPI_NEW is used (type 15)

+Both headers are identical, with the only difference being in the type value, they are compoosed of just two fields:

+* The type field that can be 14 or 15 depending on the version
+* The size of the RSDP

+And is followed by the RSDP itself.

-### RSDP Structure
+#### RSDP Structure

-Basic data structure for RSDP v1 is:
+As already mentioned there are two different version of RSDP, basic data structure for RSDP v1 is:

 ```c
 struct RSDPDescriptor {